akhilsharmaa/advium/README.md

 Good Fetures to implement:
 - `JWT` every request to server for security.
 - `Redis` for caching (fast access to databbase vlogs)
+    - Non redis commment section beacuse not needed at all
 - CI/CD pipeline for development.
 - Make the architecture to `Terraform`
 - `Elastic Search` to search the blogs